N

 Non-Fungible Token.
 A blockchain-backed virtual object that conveys ownership of something intangible.
 For example, an artist could sell a digital image of an artwork as a NFT.
 Its purchaser wouldn’t have any rights to the original artwork, or even to other images of it.
 The question of what rights, if any, it does convey has yet (2022) to face any serious legal test.

 Just as with cryptocurrency or, indeed, fiat currency, a NFT’s value depends on what other people think it’s worth.
-However, unlike most fiat currencies, NFTs and cryptocurrencies are commonly viewed as speculative investments.
+However, unlike fiat currencies, NFTs and cryptocurrencies are commonly viewed as speculative investments.
 That ensures volatility and attracts scammers.
+See Web3.

 Brooklyn Bridge